alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 ![orientationGIF](/images/orientationGIF.gif)

-The Generic Sensor API is a set of interfaces which expose sensor devices to the web platform.
-The API consists of the base Sensor interface and a set of concrete sensor classes built on top, such as Accelerometer, LinearAccelerationSensor, Gyroscope, AbsoluteOrientationSensor and RelativeOrientationSensor.
+The Generic Sensor API is a set of interfaces that expose sensor devices to the web platform.
+The API consists of the base Sensor interface and a set of concrete sensor classes built on tops, such as Accelerometer, LinearAccelerationSensor, Gyroscope, AbsoluteOrientationSensor, and RelativeOrientationSensor.

 The Generic Sensor API is very simple and easy-to-use.
-The Sensor interface has start() and stop() methods to control sensor state and several event handlers for receiving notifications about sensor activation, errors and newly available readings.
+The Sensor interface has start() and stop() methods to control sensor state and several event handlers for receiving notifications about sensor activation, errors, and newly available readings.
 The concrete sensor classes usually add their specific reading attributes to the base class.

 ### 2.2 Thingsboard